 Condensation occurs on eyeglass lenses when water vaporfrom your sweat, breath, and ambient humiditylands on a cold surface, cools, and then changes into tiny drops of liquid, forming a film that you see as fog.

 Your lenses will be relatively cool compared to your breath, especially when the outside air is cold.
 When vapor hits a surface that has less thermal energy, some of its energy goes into that surface.
-Condensation occurs when the gas, or vapor, doesn't have enough energy to maintain itself in a gas state so it transitions back to liquid.
-Particles in liquid have less internal energy than gas but more internal energy than particles in a solid.
+Condensation occurs when the gas, or vapor, doesn't have enough energy to maintain itself in a gas state, so it transitions back to liquid.
+Particles in a liquid have less internal energy than gas, but more internal energy than particles in a solid.